Art, Illustration, Writing, and Design

 creative genius.”

-– Arni Adler, Project Manager, MoPop (EMP)
+– Arni Adler, Project Manager, MoPop Museum

 “Wendy is a fountain of ideas and illustrations.
 She does more work in three days than most do in two weeks!
 She is the person I turn to when I need a project done with imagination.
 Her work is filled with humor and clever touches that engage viewers on a variety of levels.”